This post may contain affiliate links. Read our disclosure policy.

 Keep reading to learn what temperature to bake chicken wings, how to cut chicken wings, the secrets to crispy wings, and more.

-What Oven Temperature is Best for Baking Chicken Wings?
+What Oven Temperature is Best?

 425°F is the best temperature to bake chicken wings.
 This approach gets the chicken wing skin extra crispy and the chicken meat tender and juicy.
 The high heat creates a crispy crust to lock in the juices quickly while taking less time to bake.
 It usually takes between 35-45 minutes to bake chicken wings.